Showing posts with label Atari Falcon. Show all posts

 So what's this game about?

-Thankfully, one plucky monk managed to escape and, as he scarpered through the woods, he stumbled upon old church ruins.
-His name is Jean Raymond but he wasn't the luckiest guy because what he didn't reckon on was the evil lurking underneath the ruins.
+A plucky monk managed to escape and, as he scarpered through the woods, he stumbled upon old church ruins.
+His name is Jean Raymond, but he wasn't the luckiest guy because what he didn't reckon on was the evil lurking underneath the ruins.
 What are the chances of that?
-Anyhow, to exorcise this evil, he needs to find 12 crucifixes that have been scattered about but, it won't be easy, thanks to an infestation of monsters!!
+Anyhow, to exorcise this evil, he needs to find 12 crucifixes that have been scattered about, but it won't be easy, thanks to an infestation of monsters!!

 Okay, it's a good idea to read signs and look for helpful items.
 Just like in these screenshots...